juntossomosmais/django-import-export-stomp/README.md

 2. Add `import_export_stomp` to your `INSTALLED_APPS` in your `settings.py`
 3. Add `author.middlewares.AuthorDefaultBackendMiddleware` to your `MIDDLEWARE_CLASSES` in your `settings.py`
 4. Setup [django-stomp](https://github.com/juntossomosmais/django-stomp)

+### Running the consumer

+Run `python manage.py import_export pubsub` to start processing messages from the queues.

 ### Setting up imports